wheelercj/emailer/README.md

 * Files are easy to attach and images are easy to embed.
 * Quickly load contacts.
 Many file types and string formats are supported.
 * Be confident.
 You can use `futuremail.assert_unique` to raise an exception if you accidentally reuse something between runs, and futuremail can often detect other common mistakes like forgetting to attach a file.
+* Settings such as email server, email port, etc. are usually detected automatically.
 * The code is easy to read and change.
 Type hints and docstrings are used almost everywhere possible, and the code has been auto-formatted with Black.

 Here is a small example, and a more comprehensive one is at the end of this page.